About me

 JWST 1-14 micron spectroscopy of the first T dwarf companion

 I am leading a JWST Cycle 2 GO program to acquire an extensive spectrum for Gl 229 B, the first T dwarf discovered.
 We will be observing Gl 229 B from 1-5 micron with NIRSpec (R~2700), and 5-14 micron with MIRI LRS (R~50-140).
-The MIRI spectrum has arrived, and retrievals are in progress!
+The MIRI spectrum has arrived, and my paper on it has been submitted!
+Stay tuned.

 JWST/NIRSpec R~3000 spectroscopy of AF Lep b, the lowest-mass directly imaged planet

 I'm very excited about our JWST Cycle 3 GO program to observe AF Lep b, a 3 MJup giant planet orbiting at 8 AU from its host star.
-AF Lep b is the closest Jupiter analog that we have imaged, and we will collect 3-5 micron spectra at R~3000 to characterize the planet's atmosphere in detail.
+AF Lep b is the closest Jupiter analog that has ever been imaged, and we will collect 3-5 micron spectra at R~3000 to characterize the planet's atmosphere in detail.
+Situated at the peak of the RV giant planet occurrence rate (Fulton et al. 2021), AF Lep b will serve as a bridge to link the hot Jupiter population with widely separated imaged planets (~10-100 AU), which both represent rarer outcomes (~1%) of planet formation.

 Direct measurements of orbital mutual inclinations in exoplanet systems